-- i) Fundamentally the current proposals will ensure the continued preservation of a Statutorily Listed Building otherwise derelict that will close if a new business model is not applied - ii) The principle of this type of development on the Six Bells site, is established by the October 2018 Approval. - iii) A building of a similar form and scale to the Current proposals was agreed and encouraged by the Council in 2018 - iv) The reduced size of the approved scheme over the submitted scheme was at the instigation of the applicants not the Council. - v) The design of the current scheme will at the very least "preserve" the character of the listed building and will not cause "substantial harm" but in reality it will enhance the building and the site. - vi) The "Very Special Circumstances" have been established by the 2018 approval and are still extant within the uncompleted approved scheme. - vii) Development within the Green Belt is permitted even without "very special circumstances".
-It is the volume, scale and use classes that are controlled and whether other volumes existed on the site. - viii) There were a number of existing volumes on the site, now demolished, that were in a less sensitive location to the current proposals. - ix) In built form terms the current proposals call for a relatively small increase in volume over the submitted scheme certainly small enough for "very special circumstances" to apply. - x) Development in green belt is considered to increase intensity.
-The issue is that the intensity of use on the site is insufficient to sustain a business.
-The lack of activity in the public house will balance the increase in intensity that the new accommodation derives. - xi) The openness of the green belt is moot the site is enclosed in a wood within a wood. - xii) The current development would result in significant public benefits including the preservation of community assets and increased ongoing secure employment for locals
+- i) Fundamentally the current proposals will ensure the continued preservation of a Statutorily Listed Building otherwise derelict that will close if a new business model is not applied - ii) The principle of this type of development on the Six Bells site, is established by the October 2018 Approval. - iii) A building of a similar form and scale to the Current proposals was agreed and encouraged by the Council in 2018. - iv) Following advice the size of the most recent application refused in November 2020 has been reduced to proportions and dimensions suggested by officers of Hillingdon Council Planning department. - v) The design of the current scheme will at the very least "preserve" the character of the listed building and will not cause "substantial harm" but in practice will enhance the building and the site. - vi) The "Very Special Circumstances" have been established by the 2018 approval and are still extant within this resubmission. - vii) Development within the Green Belt is permitted even without "very special circumstances".
+It is the volume, scale and use classes that are controlled and whether other volumes existed on the site.
+The volume and form has been reduced to the scale advised by officers - viii) There were a number of exiting volumes on the site, now demolished, that were in a less sensitive location to the current proposals. - ix) In built form terms, the resubmitted proposals call for a relatively small increase in volume over the approved 2018 scheme certainly small enough for "very special circumstances" to still apply. - x) Development in green belt is considered to increase intensity and activity.
+The resubmitted scheme has been reduced by 20% to 8 rooms. - xi) The "openness" of the green belt is moot; the site is enclosed in a wood within a larger suburban recreational wood. - xii) The current development would result in significant public benefits including the preservation of community assets and increased ongoing secure employment for locals